ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

 SC_MODULE_REGISTER(ScSetModule)
   ->Agent<ScAgentForCalculatingPower>();
   // This method pointers to module that agent class `ScAgentForCalculatingPower`
-  // should be subcribed to sc-event of adding output arc from sc-element
+  // should be subscribed to sc-event of adding output arc from sc-element
   // `action_initiated`.
 It is default parameter in these method if you want
   // register agent class derived from `ScActionAgent`.

 // This way of registering agents makes it easier to write code.
-// You don't have to think about deregistering agents after
+// You don't have to think about unregistering agents after
 // the system shutdown - your module will do it all by itself.
 ```